defi-wonderland/handbook/sites/ef/docs/wallet/signature-derivation.md

 In contrast, our design keeps the derived key inside the wallet, uses a structured and explicit EIP-712 signature ceremony, and employs an unforgeable address hash to block phishing attacks.
 It aims to solve the key storage problem without introducing the vulnerabilities present in other schemes.

-This post will walk through the mechanics of this signature based protocol, which is designed to be fully implemented in software.
+This chapter will walk through the mechanics of this signature based protocol, which is designed to be fully implemented in software.
 As the diagram visualizes, we can explore it as a four step process flowing from the user's master seed to a final, application ready secret.

 - `(Step 1)` We derive a special purpose, undiscoverable key inside the wallet.
 - `(Step 2)` We use its address to construct an unforgeable EIP-712 challenge.